bokeh/bokeh/sphinx/source/docs/user_guide/quickstart.rst

 This installs all the dependencies that Bokeh needs.
-Anaconda minimizes installation effort on all platforms and configurations, including Windows, and also installs the examples into the ``examples/`` subdirectory of your Anaconda or miniconda installation directory.
-(For instance, if you use Miniconda with Python 3 on OS X or Linux and your Bokeh environment is called bokehEnv, the examples directory would be at ``~/miniconda3/envs/bokehEnv/Examples/``.)
+Anaconda minimizes installation effort on all platforms and configurations, including Windows, and also installs the examples into the ``examples/`` subdirectory of your Anaconda or Miniconda installation directory.

-If you are confident that you have installed all needed dependencies such as NumPy, Pandas, and Redis, you may instead use ``pip`` at the command line:
+If you are confident that you have installed all needed dependencies such as NumPy you may instead use ``pip`` at the command line:

 .. code-block:: sh